 These awards are among the highest honors bestowed upon staff by the Chancellor.
 The Chancellor's Staff Advisory Committee (CSAC) established and administers this award program.
-The process of awarding a Chancellors Outstanding Staff Award is based solely on the written nomination received by the committee as it aligns with a set of criteria.
+The process of awarding a Chancellors Outstanding Staff Award is based solely on the written nomination received by the committee as it aligns with a set of award criteria.
 A limited number of awards are granted each year.
 COSA recipients are recognized at a ceremony held in the spring with the Chancellor and other senior administrators in attendance.
 The COSA is one of several ways in which staff achievement at UC Berkeley can be honored; please see Other Campus Staff Awards for which your nominee(s) may qualify.